 This is where the distinction between "processed" and "processed accurately" matters.
 An AP team might clear its intake queue within 48 hours and still miss every discount opportunity because the discount terms were never captured correctly.
 No downstream workflow, no matter how efficient, can act on data that is wrong or absent.

 The arithmetic is unforgiving.
-If your intake process consumes three to five days between invoice receipt and accurate system entry, and the standard early payment discount AP window is ten days from the invoice date, your team has five to seven days left for three-way matching, exception handling, approval routing, and payment execution.
+If your intake process consumes three to five days between invoice receipt and accurate system entry, and the standard discount window is ten days from the invoice date, your team has only five to seven days left for three-way matching, exception handling, approval routing, and payment execution.
 In practice, that margin is too thin for most organizations to act on reliably.

 Automated intake tools compress this timeline from days to minutes.
 Platforms built for AI-powered invoice data extraction can process batches of thousands of mixed-format invoices, pulling payment terms, due dates, and discount deadlines directly from the document in one to eight seconds per page.
 This eliminates the manual sorting, opening, and keying steps that define the intake bottleneck, but it also solves the data quality problem: structured extraction captures supplier early payment discount terms consistently across diverse invoice formats, making every discount opportunity visible the moment the invoice enters your system.
 When your AP platform knows which invoices carry discounts and when those discounts expire, prioritization becomes possible instead of accidental.